mattcroat/joy-of-code/posts/sveltekit-environment-variables/sveltekit-environment-variables.md

 ## Static For Variables During The Build Process

-**This is what you want most of the time, because it can be better optimized by Vite** You can import environment variables that are present during the build of your app with the `$env/static` imports.
+If you're not sure which one to pick you probably want to use `$env/static` variables which are imported during build time.

 If you have an `.env` file or store your environment variables somewhere else the next steps are the same.